KarinaMilko/exam-freshcode-squadhelp/README.md

 ---

 # 🇬🇧 English Version
-## 🎓 Fullstack-JS-Exam-Project: Refactoring and Development Report
+## 🎓 exam-freshcode-squadhelp: Refactoring and Development Report

 This repository serves as a **practical portfolio**, demonstrating all key skills and knowledge acquired throughout the course.
 The code reflects the successful implementation of end-to-end solutions in a full-fledged project, including setting up a **complex infrastructure (Docker)**, implementing **financial transactions (CRUD)**, and **standardizing the API** according to professional requirements.